Bedourie, meaning ‘dust storm', is a quaint little town with a population of 120 people.

 Did you know?

-For a small community, the town has excellent facilities including a hotel/motel, two caravan parks, a restaurant and tavern, general store, wireless internet, fuel services, medical clinic and a police station.
+For a small community, the town has excellent facilities including a hotel/motel, two caravan parks, a restaurant and tavern, general store, wireless internet, fuel services, medical clinic and a police station and Telstra mobile coverage.

 Must visit Town attractions on your outback Queensland adventure to the far west and Diamantina include: